Asset-centric Threat Modeling for AI-based Systems: Evaluations

 In the first stage, four experts collaborated to create a threat model of the platform architecture: two with conventional cybersecurity expertise, one with specific AI security knowledge, and the fourth one with a data science background.
-To do so, they leveraged \textit{diagrams.net}~\cite{drawio} to draw the system architecture, its boundaries, potential actors, and relevant threats.
+To do so, they leveraged \textit{diagrams.net}~\cite{drawio} to draw the system architecture, its trust boundaries, potential threat actors, and relevant threats.
 In total, ten areas of concern were identified and closely investigated.
-Here, it is important to state that all four experts had to rely on external threat information, which was surveyed manually in the form of reports and academic literature.
-Based on this, potential threats within the system were then identified and linked to specific threat actors, including malicious platform users, external threats, infrastructure administrators, and automated external entities like malware.
-These identified threats span a broad spectrum of security concerns.
-The experts have pinpointed 44 threats throughout the system, with certain threats recurring across multiple components.
-Here, it's important to highlight that the \sol{}'s database, containing 96 distinct threats, covers all the threats identified by the experts and extends them to more specific threats, offering a comprehensive overview, which is often desired, such as when building attack trees~\cite{shostack}.
+Here, it is important to state that all four experts had to rely on external threat information, which was manually surveyed and compiled using industry reports and academic literature.
+Potential system threats were identified and linked to specific threat actors, including malicious platform users, external actors, infrastructure administrators, and automated external entities (\eg bots, malware).
+These threats span a broad spectrum of security concerns.
+The experts have pinpointed 44 threats throughout the system.
+In contrast, \sol{}'s attack graph contains 96 threats -- a superset of the threats identified by the experts.

-In the second step, seven participants took part in a threat modeling workshop using \sol{}, receiving a video-based tutorial on how to use the tool and information about the previously described platform architecture.
-Although there certainly is a complexity involved in transferring knowledge from the scenario to the participants, the experiment was executed to control the architecture used for threat identification.
-Furthermore, in a threat modeling workshop, it is not unrealistic to see a transfer of expertise involved, for example, when a team of data science software architects is tasked to evaluate an existing system.
-After applying the tool to the scenario, the threat models were collected, and the participants were guided through a questionnaire to understand how the usage of \sol{} is perceived.
+In the second step, seven participants engaged in a threat modeling workshop using \sol{}, receiving a video-based tutorial on using the tool and information about the previously described platform architecture.
+While the knowledge transfer of the system architecture presents additional complexity, it may not be unrealistic for a threat modeling scenario (\eg when onboarding a cybersecurity expert).
+Once participants applied the tool to the scenario, the threat models were collected, and the participants were guided through a questionnaire to understand the perception of \sol{}.